-These fraudsters are contacting people through social media and other messaging platforms (such as WhatsApp), asking them to share their personal details or pay money in order to apply for a job.
+These fraudsters are contacting people through social media and other messaging platforms, asking them to share their personal details or pay money in order to apply for a job.

 To trick people into thinking this and the job adverts are legitimate, the Aviva name and other public information from our official websites is being used.
 Unfortunately, these are not legitimate.

 To help you spot online recruitment scams, look out for:

 - Requests for personal information that came from someone you don't know or don't trust

 - Being asked to pay money as part of the application process (such as a 'pre-employment screening fee')